Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 # Voxel- and graph-based point-cloud-segmentation
-This is the source code for the algorithm of Voxel and Graph-based Segmentation (VGS).
+This is the source code for the algorithm of Voxel- and Graph-based Segmentation (VGS/SVGS).

 Environment:
 The code is written in C++ and tested in VS2015.